-All instruments must first be cleaned using methods recommended in this document or established hospital methods before sterilization and introduction into a sterile surgical field.
-Additionally, all instruments that have been previously taken into a sterile surgical field must first be decontaminated and cleaned using methods recommended in this document or established hospital methods before sterilization and reintroduction into a sterile surgical field.
+All instruments and implants are supplied to the health care facility clean but non-sterile.
+Implants are single use only but need to be sterilized before each use.
+Additionally, all instruments that have been previously taken into a sterile surgical field must first be decontaminated and cleaned using established hospital methods before sterilization and reintroduction into a sterile surgical field.
+Implants that have been implanted and then removed must be discarded.
+Cleaning and disinfecting of instruments can be accomplished by using alkali aldehyde-free solvents at high temperatures.
 Cleaning and decontamination can include the use of neutral cleaners followed by a deionized water rinse.

 Note: Certain cleaning solutions such as those containing formalin, glutaraldehyde, bleach and/or alkaline cleaners may damage some devices, particularly instruments; these solutions should not be used.
+All products should be treated with care.
+Improper use and handling may lead to damage and possible improper functioning of the device.